 - Have easy-to-find information about how individuals, businesses, and others can donate to the fund to support their community

-For examples on ways to structure and communicate a COVID-19 response fund, take a look at the funds established by the East Bay Community Foundation, the Central Wisconsin Community Foundation, and the Community Foundation of Greater Chattanooga.
+For examples on ways to structure and communicate a COVID-19 response fund, take a look at the funds established by the East Bay Community Foundation and the Community Foundation of Greater Chattanooga.

 What Are the Legal Basics of Different Types of Response Funds?